 Ways to make recovery from a stroke easier

 Strokes are a very serious condition, which makes knowing the stroke warning signs especially important.
-If you or a loved one is in need of an expert, reach out to your primary care provider for a recommendation or schedule an appointment with one of our stroke care experts.
+Because stroke care requires a multidisciplinary team, your primary care provider may recommend a neurologist or another specialist who cares for patients recovering from a stroke.
+Make an appointment with your primary care provider for a recommendation or schedule directly with a stroke care expert.

-Learn more about the stroke treatment and care available at Bon Secours.
+Learn more about the neurology and stroke care services we offer at Bon Secours.